Trashpanda70/Pokemon-Game/README.md

 base total of **810** instead of the previous total of 720.

 #### Evolutions
 This game has no online functionality because obviously.
 To make up for this, all Pokemon are catchable in-game.
 This also means that some evolution tactics will need to be changed since they required trading.
 I could just keep most trading evolutions and have NPC trades, but I thought this would be an easier solution for the player.
 Let me know if you disagree and I will consider reverting some of these changed.
 Also, generation 5 has some ridiculously late evolutions, so I have changed some of them so that the player does not have to wait until level 60+ to use a Pokemon they like.
-The followign list gives exact details to new evolution methods for various Pokemon:
+The following list gives exact details to new evolution methods for various Pokemon:

----Feebas---
+Feebas -
 Now evolves into Milotic at level 30

----Graveler---
+Graveler -
 Now evolves to Golem by trade or at level 40

----Slowpoke---
+Slowpoke -
 Now evolves into Slowking if it levels up during the day holding a kings rock The Slowbro evolution has not been changed

----Onix---
+Onix -
 Now evolves into Steelix by trading while holding the metal coat and by leveling up while knowing the move Iron Tail.
 These are two separate conditions, and Onix will evolve if either is met

----Horsea---
+Horsea -
 Now evolves into Seadra at level 24

----Seadra---
+Seadra -
 Now evolves into Kingdra at level 47

----Clamperl---
+Clamperl -
 Now evolves into Huntail if it levels up during the day holding a Deep Sea Tooth or evolves into Gorebyss if it levels up during the day holding a Deep Sea Scale

----Boldore---
+Boldore -
 Now evolves into Gigalith at level 45

----Gurdurr---
+Gurdurr -
 Now evolves into Conkeldurr at level 40

----Machoke---
+Machoke -
 Now evolves into Machamp by trade or at level 42

----Poliwhirl---
+Poliwhirl -
 Now evolves into Politoed at level 38 but only if leveled up at night.
 The Poliwrath evolution has not been changed

----Zubat---
+Zubat -
 Now evolves into Golbat at level 22

----Golbat---
+Golbat -
 Now evolves into Crobat at level 37 but only if leveled up at night or by Happiness

----Azurill---
+Azurill -
 Now evolves into Marill at level 20 but only if leveled up in the rain

----Buneary---
+Buneary -
 Now evolves into Lopunny at level 28 or by Happiness

----Munchlax---
+Munchlax -
 Now evolves into Snorlax if it levels up holding Leftovers.
 Munchlax will no longer have a chance of holding leftovers if found in the wild

----Electabuzz---
+Electabuzz -
 Now evolves into Electivire if leveled up holding the Electirizer.
 Electabuzz will no longer have a chance of holding an Electirizer if found in the wild

----Magmar---
+Magmar -
 Now evolves into Magmortar if leveled up holding the Magmarizer.
 Magmar will no longer have a chance of holding an Magmarizer if found in the wild

----Duskull---
+Duskull -
 Now evolves into Dusclops at level 30

----Dusclops---
+Dusclops -
 Now evolves into Dusknoir if levled up holding the Reaper Cloth at night

----Rhyhorn---
+Rhyhorn -
 Now evolves into Rhydon at level 36

----Rhydon---
+Rhydon -
 Now evolves into Rhyperior if leveled up holding the Protector

----Deino---
+Deino -
 Now evolves into Zweilous at level 32

----Zweilous---
+Zweilous -
 Now evolves into Hydreigon at level 52 (You're welcome)

----Larvesta---
+Larvesta -
 Now evolves into Volcarona at level 45

----Rufflet---
+Rufflet -
 Now evolves into Braviary at level 36

----Vullaby---
+Vullaby -
 Now evolves into Mandibuzz at level 36

----Pawniard---
+Pawniard -
 Now evolves into Bisharp at level 35

----Mienfoo---
+Mienfoo -
 Now evolves into Mienshao at level 35

----Klink---
+Klink -
 Now evolves into Klang at level 30

----Golett---
+Golett -
 Now evolves into Golurk at level 39

---Skorupi---
+Skorupi -
 Now evolves into Drapion at level 34

----Tynamo---
+Tynamo -
 Now evolves into Elektrik at level 30

----Axew---
+Axew -
 Now evolves into Fraxure at level 33

----Litwick---
+Litwick -
 Now evolves into Lampent at level 32

----Eevee---
+Eevee -
 Now evolves into Leafeon if a leaf stone is used on it.
 Evolves into Glaceon if leveled up on Route 12

 ADD FROM GALANDART DOWN IN GUIDE.TXT!